Top 11 Jump Rope Tips for Success

 Count your jumps or use a metronome or music (my favorite) to help keep a consistent pace.
 The goal is to internalize the rhythm so that your body naturally syncs with the rope’s rotation, making your jumps more fluid and controlled.

-Incorporating drills to enhance timing
+Incorporating drills to enhance jump rope timing

 To further improve your timing, incorporate specific drills into your jump rope routine.